How Do You Measure Force? A Measurement Shop Guide

 Before you choose a force gauge, you need to understand what capacity and readability you require.
 Capacity is how much force the gauge can accurately measure, while the readability is how many increments the results will show on the display.

+What is force measured in?
+Force is measured in Newtons and Kilo-Newtons.
 For those new to force measurement with a force gauge, Newtons (N) and Kilo-Newtons (kN) can be hard to wrap your head around.
 We’ll provide approximately equivalent measurements in kilograms of force (kgf) as well.

 FH-M Digital Force Gauge (External)